Coral reefs of Jamaica: Causes of decline

 The coral reefs are under threat due to environmental issues such as overfishing, pollution, hurricanes, and disease.
-Since the 1970s, Jamaica's coral reef cover has declined more than 50 percent.
-In 2005, up to 95 percent of the coral was bleached in some locations.
+Since the beginning of their moderation in 1972, Jamaica's coral reef cover has declined more than 50%.
+In 2005, up to 95% of the coral was bleached in some locations.

 Coral bleaching

 Rising levels of carbon dioxide in the atmosphere directly link to increases in sea temperatures, which have been seen to have adverse effects on coral health.
 Climate change is a driver of coral bleaching which results from sea surface temperatures rising above normal levels, thus forcing coral polyps to discharge the algae they shared an endosymbiotic relationship with.
 Tropical corals prefer warmer waters and usually reside close to the surface at their maximum thermal limit, therefore when sea temperatures begin to rise above the normal scale corals become stressed.
 Once environmental conditions become unfavorable, the corals undergo this process as a short-term solution of survival, but prolonged exposure to said conditions can lead to mass coral deaths.
 Without their main energy provider, corals will experience starvation and then lose their coloration, resulting in beds of white "bleached" corals.